paruff/ContinuousX-Maturity-Model/README.md

 1. What is ContinuousX?
 - is the delivery of continuous value on demand
 * Flow-based rather timeboxed
-* X being design, development, testing, integration, deployment, delivery, security scanning
+* X being Value, design, development, testing, integration, deployment, delivery, security scanning
 * monitoring measurements

 2. Who is this model for?
 Target audience